-Employee motivation is key to any organization’s success, so it’s important to keep them engaged and happy at work.
+Employee motivation is key to any organization’s success, so it’s important to keep employees engaged and happy at work.
 They’ll work more efficiently, be more enthusiastic, stay longer, and take pride in what they do.
 In contrast, unmotivated employees don’t work as hard, avoid tasks, show up late, and quit.
 Research from the University of California found that motivated employees were 31% more productive, had 37% higher sales, and were three times more creative than demotivated employees.
 They were also 87% less likely to quit, according to a Corporate Leadership Council study of over 50,000 people.
 How do you motivate, engage, and retain your employees?
-It’s as easy as these 6 strategies!
+It’s as easy as these 6 motivational factors!

 Create a Healthy and Fun Environment

-Provide Food in the Workplace
+Employee Engagement is Increased by Food in the Workplace

 Feedback is important because it helps break bad habits, reinforces positive behavior, and enables teams to work more effectively.
 As a result, you’ll have a team that keeps in touch with their own behaviors and an organization that communicates well.
 Tips for giving successful feedback are: Focusing on performance and not personality, having a two-way conversation, talking in private, being specific, and following up.
 Following up shows you care about their success, and it can motivate them to keep up the great work!

 Be Respectful, Honest, and Supportive of your Employees